 - Pain, redness, swelling, or bruising

-- Inability to bend or move your toe
+- Not being able to bend or move your toe

-- Inability to walk or put weight on your toe
+- Not being able to walk or put weight on your toe

 - Toe is bent at an angle that is not normal

 How is a toe fracture diagnosed?

 Your healthcare provider will examine you and ask about your injury.
 You may need the following tests: